lucas-angermann/idai-field-web/README.md

 > or add `%{ name: "anonymous", admin: true }` to api/config/dev.exs in order
 > to grant admins rights without login for development purposes.

-It is also possibly to generate test data

-    $ docker-compose up elasticsearch
-    $ ./put-test-data.sh                          # TODO review if this still works

 If you have images, place them under `data/cantaloupe` (or override the docker-compose configuration as described further below, to change the default location)

 Prepare the web UI configuration: